debops/debops/docs/defaults-detailed.rst

   Optional.
 The Distinguished Name of the certificate, specified as a list of DN elements.
 If not specified, a CommonName based on the default domain of the given PKI realm will be used.
+  Empty string elements of the list will be ignored.

   Example: